yashimwong/trello-clone/README.md

 # Yet Another Trello Clone (YATC)
-Yet another Trello clone built with Typescript, React and Styled Components
+Yet another Trello clone built with Typescript, React and Styled Components.

 ## Available Scripts

-In the project directory, you can run:
+### Initial Setup
+To install all the required dependencies in this project simply run the following command

+`npm install`

+If you encountered any errors, you could do a clean install instead

+`npm ci`

 ### `npm start`